joyent/vera/docs/interface.md

 Response: Same as response to a GET request.

+TODO:
+* Add an etag example?
+Only if we do test/set.

 ### Register watch

-This registers a watch on a list, tied to the client session (cookie).
+This registers a watch on a list, tied to the client session.

 ```
 {